Mental Health Facilities Buncombe County, NC

 Mission Hospital Copestone

-Mission Hospital Copestone is a mental health facility in Buncombe County, NC, located at 428 Biltmore Avenue, 28801.
+Mission Hospital Copestone is a mental health treatment center in Buncombe County, NC, located at 428 Biltmore Avenue, 28801 zip code area.
 Mission Hospital Copestone provides hospital inpatient treatment.
-Mission Hospital Copestone provides trauma therapy and couples/family therapy to adults, seniors 65 or older and children / adolescents.
+Mission Hospital Copestone offers trauma therapy and couples/family therapy to seniors 65 or older, adults and young adults.
 Mission Hospital Copestone also supports people with traumatic brain injury.
-Some other services available at Mission Hospital Copestone include mentoring/peer support/consumer-run services, family psychoeducation and suicide prevention services.
+Additional services at Mission Hospital Copestone consist of family psychoeducation, mentoring/peer support/consumer-run services and suicide prevention services.

 Learn More